winnipress/winnipress/README.md

 ### Where are comments gone?

 The comments system is the first thing I threw away.
-If you don't like that then I am sorry.

 ### More things that are being trashed: